Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Methodology

-Symmetrically, the push operation refines the diffusion prototypes \(P_d\) using the relational context of the intrinsic space.
+\textit{ Aligning Diffusion Prototypes via Intrinsic Space.} Symmetrically, the push operation refines the diffusion prototypes \(P_d\) using the relational context of the intrinsic space.
 An intrinsic channel-wise attention map \(\textit{Attn}_{\textit{push}}\) is first generated from the intrinsic-query features \(F_{qi}\) and intrinsic-support features \(F_{si}\):

 This map, encoding representative relationships, is then applied to the complementary diffusion prototypes \(P_d\) as the Value:

 Finally, a similar residual connection and MLP \(\mathcal{F}_{\text{push\_mlp}}(\cdot)\) are used to obtain the aligned diffusion prototype \(\hat{P}_d\):